yingweiwo

 Interactions

-The interaction of lucanthone and cyclophosphamide (CYC) was investigated in the Chinese hamster in terms of the LD50/7 and LD50/30.
-These values may be indicative of gastrointestinal stem cell depletion and bone marrow stem cell depletion, respectively.
-When a nonlethal dose of 100 mg/kg lucanthone preceded CYC injection, the LD50/7 for CYC reached its minimum value of 470 mg/kg at a treatment interval of 10 hours.
-Lucanthone administered simultaneously with CYC had no effect on the control LD50/7 of 750 mg/kg, and by 48 hours after lucanthone administration the LD50/7 had returned to the control value.
-When CYC administration preceded that of lucanthone, the LD50/7 reached a minimum of value of 610 mg/kg at an interval of 5 hours; however, for the entire sequence it was approximately 640 mg/kg over all intervals up to 48 hours.
-The LD50/30 for CYC was only slightly reduced by the presence of lucanthone, indicating that bone marrow sensitivity to CYC was only marginally affected by lucanthone.
-These data indicate that lucanthone may interact with CYC damage in much the same way as it interacts with radiation damage, viz, by reducing cellular capacity to accumulate and repair sublethal damage.
+This study investigated the interaction between lucanone and cyclophosphamide (CYC) in Chinese hamsters and determined their LD50/7 and LD50/30 values.
+These values may indicate the depletion of gastrointestinal and bone marrow stem cells, respectively.
+When a non-lethal dose of 100 mg/kg lucanone was administered before CYC injection, the LD50/7 of CYC reached its lowest value of 470 mg/kg after a 10-hour dosing interval.
+Co-administration of lucanone and CYC had no effect on the LD50/7 of the control group (750 mg/kg), and the LD50/7 recovered to the control value 48 hours after lucanone administration.
+When CYC was administered before lucanone, the LD50/7 reached its lowest value of 610 mg/kg after a 5-hour dosing interval; however, throughout the experiment, the dose was approximately 640 mg/kg at all time intervals up to 48 hours.
+The presence of lucanone only slightly reduced the LD50/30 of cyclophosphamide (CYC), indicating that lucanone has minimal effect on bone marrow CYC sensitivity.
+These data suggest that lucanone may interact with CYC damage in a similar manner to radiation damage, namely by reducing cell accumulation and repairing sublethal damage.

 References